merayen/Elastic/doc/highland/thoughts/DataStructures.md

 ```

 ### Issues
-* We need to consider that the underlaying architecture doesn't guarantee that e.g fp16 is fp16.
+* We need to consider that the underlying architecture doesn't guarantee that e.g fp16 is fp16.